museomix/museomix.org/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 It is more easy to convert any off line database maintained in Excel xls or spread sheets into valuable content for your web site without missing any.
 It is possible now to schedule a periodical content update, maintenance,  prices, offers, coupons and inventory etc.

 Much improved User interface with most flexible jquery plugin features and bootstrap UI design makes csv import more simple, easy, fast and even more flexible for better user experience.
-With improved Multi site, buddy press compatibility (except user import module) works well for most of the best wordpress themes available online.
+With improved Multi site, buddy press compatibility (except user import module) works well for most of the best WordPress themes available online.
 Now manage multi site & buddy press, Amazon data import, affiliates blog, product inventory, ecommerce store, multi author blog, automatic news import, photo blog etc periodically with simple click import.

 = Common Issues =